cyberaxcess/Cheetah5/README.md

 <a href="https://kay3d.com/pages/kay3d-cheetah-5-firmware">Cheetah 5.0's Story</a><br>

-You can find editing, compiling instructions for 32 bit boards here:
+You can find editing, compiling instructions for 32 bit and 8 bit boards here:

-<a href="https://kay3d.com/pages/editing-and-compiling-kay3d-cheetah-5-firmware-on-visual-studio-code">Cheetah 5.0's Editing and Compiling Instructions</a>
+<a href="https://kay3d.com/pages/editing-and-compiling-kay3d-cheetah-5-firmware-on-visual-studio-code">Cheetah 5.0's Editing and Compiling Instructions for 32 Bit Boards</a>

+<a href="https://kay3d.com/pages/editing-and-compiling-kay3d-cheetah-5-0-firmware-on-visual-studio-code-for-8-bit-boards">Cheetah 5.0's Editing and Compiling Instructions for 8 Bit Boards</a>

 If you need additional documentation with reference to Marlin's code, they can be found at the [Marlin Home Page](http://marlinfw.org/).

 Please let us know if Cheetah 5.0 misbehaves in any way.
 If the issue happens even on Vanilla Marlin, please also let the Marlin Dev team know by submitting an issue on the correct Github so we can fix the root of the issue!

+Is the latest version not working for you?
+Download the last stable versions below.
+Other older versions are not included here but archived elsewhere.

+<a href="https://drive.google.com/open?id=1b0kF-Klb5NNVxgdkaLGWmyjKzACiBp0Z">Download Cheetah 5.0 v1.1.8</a>
+<a href="https://drive.google.com/open?id=12RGvjK3fU5TbDsIbVvAcIGbJqxuFRTRQ">Download Cheetah 5.0 v1.1.7</a>

 ## Built on Marlin 2.0